 Companies with high safety and employee ratings take these inspections and accident reports very seriously.
 They actively work to keep the number of incidents down and implement strategies to keep their drivers and vehicles safer on the road.

-However, less principled companies will continue to violate the rules, putting you and your loved ones in danger.
+However, less-principled companies will continue to violate the rules, putting you and your loved ones in danger.
 For example, when a trucking company learns of driver violations, they are expected to act, like suspending or terminating the driver, depending on the violation.
 These actions are meant to prevent future violations and to enhance safety.
 However, they can cause the company to lose money—when drivers, trucks, and freight are kept off the road, profits go down.
 Some trucking companies and drivers are actually willing to risk lives by ignoring safety regulations and violations, putting unsafe drivers and trucks right back out on the road, in order to protect profits.

 - Hours of service.
 The Federal Motor Carrier Safety Administration (FMCSA) instituted hours of service limits to prevent fatigued driving.
 Many drivers violate these limits in order to make deliveries faster.
 Some trucking companies even incentivize drivers to make faster deliveries, which encourages violating hours of service limits.